 Employees, except for ministers, need to provide their employer with a Form W-4 to enable the employer to know how much income tax to withhold from their pay.
-Ministers may provide a Form W-4 if they elect to have federal income tax withheld from their pay.
-In the past, withholding was based on the number of allowances an employee claimed on Form W-4.
-The IRS made major changes to Form W-4 for tax year 2020 and future years.
-Most importantly, withholding allowances are no longer used to determine the amount of taxes at all.
+Ministers may provide a Form W-4, if they elect to have federal income tax withheld from their pay.
 To provide maximum accuracy, employees are encouraged to use the Tax Withholding Estimator available at IRS.gov/W4app.